 Most often you will need a building permit.
 Depending on where your home is located will determined whether a city or county permit is required.
 We also suggest getting approval from your Homeowner’s Association prior to construction.

-The best material for patio cover construction depends on the budget & style choices used.
+The best material for patio cover construction depends on the budget and style choices used.
 Aluminum materials are the most popular because the cost of construction is so much less.
-Aluminum materials are more durable & come with a lifetime warranty.
+Aluminum materials are more durable with a lifetime warranty.

 Wood is the most expensive porch cover construction option.
 An average wood-frame structure can range from $80.00 per foot to $120.00 per foot.
 Since construction costs decrease as size increases, this type of construction is not the best choice for smaller projects.